 Auckland Transport (AT) is making changes to Carlton Street in order to encourage safer vehicle speeds and improve access to public transport.

-Project status: Consultation - feedback is open until 21 March 2019
+Project status: Consultation - feedback closed 21 March 2019

 Project zone: Central